joannelalala/Leetcode-2023/README.md

-# Leetcode
-Record my Leetcode practice, including Python and SQL
+## This is a space to record my coding practices, including Python and SQL, and a little Bash, Java, and JavaScript